 TRADITIONAL IRISH MUSIC & STORY TELLING

-Dingle Peninsula Storm Festival (February), St. Patrick's Day Parade at dawn (March), Dingle Film Festival (March), Cloghane Walking & Music Festival (Easter), Cloghane Lugnasa Festival (July), the Dingle Pony Races (August), the Brandon Regatta (August) for traditional boats and the Dingle Food Festival (October), New Year's Eve Fireworks and Parade in Dingle (December) and many more.
+Dingle Peninsula Storm Festival (February), St. Patrick's Day Parade at dawn (March), Dingle Film Festival (March), Cloghane Walking & Music Festival (Easter), Cloghane Lughnasa Festival (July), the Dingle Pony Races (August), the Brandon Regatta (August) for traditional boats and the Dingle Food Festival (October), Dingle Literary Festival (November), New Year's Eve Fireworks and Parade in Dingle (December) and many more.

 View from the beach, 1 km from Wild Atlantic House